 Building programming is an essential part of architectural design that determines the most efficient use of a space that satisfies all client goals.
 Architects begin with a firm understanding of the client’s needs, and they review the past usage of the space and the future requirements to inform the functionality of their design.

-Architectural professionals use conceptual building designs to lay out sites and interior spaces, as well as evaluate basic design considerations, to proof ideas and visually display potential concepts and use to project stakeholders.
+Architectural professionals use conceptual building designs to lay out sites and interior spaces, evaluate primary design considerations to prove ideas, visually display potential concepts, and use them to project stakeholders.

-Developing a prototype for a client entails establishing architectural parameters that are used across multiple projects, under differing codes, in various jurisdictions to maintain brand consistency in a multi-site rollout.
+Developing a prototype for a client entails establishing architectural parameters used across multiple projects, under differing codes, in various jurisdictions to maintain brand consistency in a multi-site rollout.

-Sustainable architecture is the use of design strategies to improve building performance while reducing the negative environmental impact from a built environment as well as giving consideration to the health and comfort of building occupants.
+Sustainable architecture is the use of design strategies to improve building performance while reducing the negative environmental impact of a built environment and considering the health and comfort of building occupants.

 Tenant improvement (or “TI”) is the term used by architects and interior designers to describe the design and construction of an interior space to fit the needs of the incoming tenant.
-In addition to aesthetic improvements such as updating finishes and branding, this can also include updating designs to be code-compliant and functional while still maintaining cost-efficiency.
+In addition to aesthetic improvements such as updating finishes and branding, this can include updating designs to be code-compliant and functional while maintaining cost efficiency.

-Zoning guidelines are created by the local municipality to control what can be built – and where – on a property.
-Zoning guidelines direct regulation building dimensions and size, as well as how far properties have to be set back from the property lines.
-Zoning analyses conducted at the start of a project help the architect understand all of the constraints of the site so that they design to meet local zoning regulations while maintaining client vision.
+The local municipality creates zoning guidelines to control what can be built – and where – on a property.
+Zoning guidelines direct regulation of building dimensions and size and how far properties must be removed from the property lines.
+Zoning analyses conducted at the start of a project help the architect understand the site’s constraints so that they design to meet local zoning regulations while maintaining client’s vision.

-Galloway brings its Full Spectrum Approach to the Future Legends Sports Complex in Windsor, CO.
-This 118-acre, state-of-the-art sports facility is being supported by Galloway’s full suite of disciplines, including architecture, civil engineering, survey, and landscape architecture.SEE MORE
+Galloway brings its multidisciplinary design approach to the Future Legends Sports Complex in Windsor, Colorado.
+This 118-acre, state-of-the-art sports facility is supported by Galloway’s full suite of disciplines, including architecture, civil engineering, survey, and landscape architecture.SEE MORE